PVC falls twice to Buckley

-The Buckley Bombers, and Gering PVC Seniors played a doubleheader in Gering on Monday with the Bombers winning both 12-3, and 10-5.
+The Buckley Bombers and Gering PVC Seniors played a doubleheader in Gering on Monday, June 13, with the Bombers winning both 12-3 and 10-5.

 The Seniors were unable to score for the remainder of the game whilst giving up eight more runs, and the game ending by run-rule after the sixth inning.